Nagar Nigam Udaipur – Regional Government Office in Udaipur, Rajasthan

 Phone Number (Commissioner Office): 0294-2421255

-Udaipur is a popular tourist destination and is known for its history, culture, scenic locations, and the Rajput-era palaces.
-It is popularly known as the “City of Lakes” because of its sophisticated lake system.
-It has seven lakes surrounding the city.
-Five of the major lakes, namely Fateh Sagar Lake, Lake Pichola, Swaroop Sagar Lake, Rangsagar and Doodh Talai Lake have been included under the restoration project of the National Lake Conservation Plan (NLCP) of the Government of India.
-Besides lakes, Udaipur is also popular for its massive historic forts and palaces, museums, galleries, natural locations and gardens, architectural temples, as well as traditional fairs, festivals, and structures.
+A popular tourist destination that is known not just within India but globally for its history, culture, scenic locations, and the Rajputana-era palaces with beauty.
+One of the key gems of this “City of Lakes” is the sophisticated lake system.
+The city is surrounded by seven lakes which has five major lakes named as Fateh Sagar Lake, Lake Pichola, Swaroop Sagar Lake, Rangsagar and Doodh Talai Lake have been included under the restoration project of the National Lake Conservation Plan (NLCP) by the Government of India.
+Besides lakes, one can see experience massive historic forts and palaces, museums, galleries, natural locations and gardens, architectural temples, as well as traditional fairs, festivals, and structures that carry the essence of Rajasthan.